 In digital domains, artificial intelligence is everywhere: the more we advance in the years, the more tools are oriented towards AI to offer more performance to experts.

-In ecommerce, this includes remarketing purchase recommendations, for example, or automatic content generation to fill in product descriptions or blog articles, as on WiziShop.
+Artificial intelligence in e-commerce will involve remarketing purchase recommendations, for example, or automatic content generation to fill in product descriptions or blog articles, as on WiziShop.
 In ecommerce, artificial intelligence is also found on search engines, in the configuration of services such as Shopping Ads: Thanks to machine learning and deep learning, this type of advertising as on Google allows products and companies to generate more traffic and therefore boost their conversion rate.

 Create your online store and use WiziShop's AI!